singaxiong/SignalGraph/README.md

 # SignalGraph

-Updates
+## Updates

-Add data simulation example that uses the imaging method to generate room impulse response (RIR) and simulate reverberant and noisy speech signals for microphone array.
+* Add data simulation example that uses the imaging method to generate room impulse response (RIR) and simulate reverberant and noisy speech signals for microphone array.
+(Sep 26 2017)

-Author: Xiong Xiao, Nanyang Technological University, Singapore

-Date created: 16 Jun 2016

-Email: xiao.xiong.1981@gmail.com / xiaoxiong@ntu.edu.sg

-Lastest update

-Added examples of LSTM based classification task (acoustic modeling on TIMIT) (03 Aug 2016)
+* Added examples of LSTM based classification task (acoustic modeling on TIMIT) (03 Aug 2016)

-Added examples for DNN based regression and classification tasks (16 Jun 2016)
+* Added examples for DNN based regression and classification tasks (16 Jun 2016)

-Introduction
+## Introduction

 SignalGraph is a Matlab-based tool for building arbitrary directed acyclic graphs (DAG) for signal processing.
 The original purpose is to make it easy to apply deep learning techniques on speech signals on the Matlab platform.
 It should also be applied to other tasks, especially involving temporal trajectory data.